Ecolab-UMN-DS4C-Challenge/precisionFDA/README.md

 - Age of patients
 - Gender of patients
-- Healthcare expenses of the patients
+- Healthcare expenses of patients
-- Covid-19 model predictions
-- Days Hospitalized model predictions
-- Days in ICU model predictions
-- Days ventilation model predictions
 - History of pulmonary disease status of patients
 - History of Viral pharyngitis disorder status of patients
 - History of Chronic deasease status of patients
 - History of Cardiopathy deasease status of patients
 - History of Oxygen Therapy status of patients
-- A variety of immunization status of patients
+- Immunization status of patients
+- Covid-19 Status prediction
+- Days Hospitalized prediction
+- Days in ICU prediction
+- Days ventilation prediction

-## Protection and Risk Factors
+## Protection and Risk Factor:

-Protective factor:
-Patients who got PCV vaccine are less likely to die due to covid-19, compared to those who didn't.
+Patients who got PCV vaccine are less likely to die due to COVID-19 than those who didn't.

-Risk factors:
-Old age is the primary risk factor, that is elderly's are more likely to die due to covid-19.
+Elderly's are more likely to die due to COVID-19.
-There are a fair number of covid-19 patients who didn't die due to covid-19, They died due to chronic comorbidities that had existed a long time in their life.
+There are a fair number of COVID-19 infections died due to chronic comorbidities instead of COVID.
-Patients who died due to covid-19 are more likely to get a variety of other diseases such as heart disease after they got covid-19.
+COVID-19 infections are more likely to get other diseases such as heart diseases before they died.
-Patients who died due to covid-19 are more likely to have some history disorder of pulmonary disease before they got covid-19 such as  Non-small cell carcinoma of lung TNM and Primary small cell malignant neoplasm of lung TNM.
+Patients who died due to covid-19 are more likely to have some history disorder of pulmonary disease such as Non-small cell carcinoma of lung TNM and Primary small cell malignant neoplasm of lung TNM.